Tengio/tengio.com/content/blog/company-website-using-hugo.md

 hugo server
 ```

-This should start a small local server serving your new website on localhost:1313.
+This should start a local server serving your new website on localhost:1313.
 At this point the loaded page is just a white empty screen.

 ## Editing the Home Page

-Let's see how to edit the home page.
-In the layout folder add an index.html file with something like:
+In the layout folder add an index.html file and edit it with something like:

 ```
 <!DOCTYPE html>